davidrhoden/davidrhoden-basic-netlify/notes/progressive-alert-text-jul-31-2026.md

 ![screenshot of alert for Progressive insurance, not an alert aimed at progressives, which is what I thought it was at first.](/static/img/timeline/progressive-alert-jul-31-2026.png)

-I get dozens of texts every day from ActBlue and other even less savory Democrtic fundraisers.
+I get dozens of texts every day from ActBlue and other even less savory Democratic fundraisers.
+(Do you get these too?
+Quite annoying.)
 Mostly I just delete them unread.

 But today I got a text that really made me mad!
 It said: "Progressive Alert: your next payment will be withdrawn...." and I thought, "OMG, these Dem fundraisers are getting ridiculous!
 They're threatening automatic withdrawals now?"
 But then I remembered, "Progressive" doesn't refer to me, it refers to my car insurance.